Compare Providers

 Generational vs ClearWatt: Battery Test Comparison

 Compare Generational and ClearWatt EV battery health tests.
-OBD dongle app-based testing vs passive driving analysis for UK dealers and consumers.
+OBD dongle app-based testing vs OBD-based Battery Scorecard and passive analysis for UK dealers.

 Generational vs ClearWatt — How Do They Compare?

-Generational and ClearWatt both leverage smartphone technology for EV battery health assessment, but their approaches differ significantly.
+Generational and ClearWatt both offer EV battery health assessment, but their approaches differ.
 Generational uses an OBD dongle to perform active tests at a specific point in time.
-ClearWatt takes a passive approach, analysing battery health during normal driving.
+ClearWatt now offers both an OBD-based Battery Scorecard (developed with the NFDA) for point-in-time testing and their original passive analysis during normal driving.

 Here is how they compare for dealers evaluating battery health testing options.